lululxvi/deepxde/docs/demos/pinn_forward/Kovasznay.flow.rst

         num_test=100000,
     )

 The training residual points imside the domain is 2601, and the number of training points sampled on the boundary is 400.
-100000 test points were used in the ``TimePDE``.
+100000 test points were used in the ``PDE``.

 Next, we choose the network.
 We use a fully connected neural network of 4 hidden layers, 3 outputs and width 50